bscott/chef-handler-librato/README.md

 Description

-This is a simple Chef report handler that reports status of a Chef run through Growl.
+This is a simple Chef report handler that reports status of a Chef run through librato.

     http://wiki.opscode.com/display/chef/Exception+and+Report+Handlers